Escuelita Comunitaria David LaMotte

 The village of Tzanchaj is up the road from Santiago, Atitlan, and right next to Panabaj, a village that was buried by mudslides in the terrible flooding in the fall of 2005.
 When I first visited, the preschool was meeting in a rented room with fourteen children and their small desks crammed into the space.
 There were many other students in the village who would like to have been in the preschool as well, but there was no room.

-The school also provides healthy school lunches, which are significant on several levels.
+The school also provides healthy snacks at school, which are significant on several levels.
 This is significant for students who are not always getting adequate nutrition at home.
-Lunch is also a significant motivator for parents to send their children to school rather than working, in a culture where child labor is the norm rather than the exception.
+Food is also a significant motivator for parents to send their children to school rather than working, in a culture where child labor is the norm rather than the exception.